EluciusFTW/RunItOnceParser/README.md

 ![Screenshot of a report](./Sample/terminal-screenshot.png)

+## Prerequisites
+In order to build the project, you need to have the [NET5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) installed.

 ## Status
-The tool is still in very early stages.
+The tool is still in early stages.
 Particularily, the most obvious shortcomings are:
-* Only recognizes PLO hands (I have no NLH hand histories, and since I'm based in Germany I can't play at the moment)
 * Split pots and other "edge cases" are not handled yet
-* Still not covered with tests
+* Still not completely covered with tests

 ## Contribute
 All contributions are welcome!